Prerequisites

 - The email domain(s) that should be enabled for SSO

-Step 1: Create a new enterprise application in Microsoft Entra ID
+Step 1: Create a New Enterprise Application in Microsoft Entra ID

 - Navigate to the Microsoft Entra admin center and sign in with your admin account.